 Organization of the Paper.
 In Section 2, we introduce the theoretical basis and the general procedure of our attacks.
 It also involves a brief introduction to the Simon blockcipher.
 Then, we detail our basic truncated-differential based known-key attacks on Simon in Section 3.
 We discuss the method of extending the basic attacks to more rounds in Section 4.
+The correctness of our attacks are practically verified in Section 5.
 Finally, we conclude the whole paper in Section 6.